 Misremember – will be a planned site specific show, or a book project in the future.

-NOTE: Click on the image below to open a more pleasing scroll widow with larger images and more defined, user friendly back and forth arrows.
+NOTE: Click on the image below to open a more pleasing larger image.

 Completely cover the existing gallery hardwood floor in a layer of 3/4” tongue and groove plywood